 Jacks or Better | 1 coin | 2 coins | 3 coins | 4 coins | 5 coins |

-Discarding decisions should be anything but arbitrary, however.
-There is a tried-and-tested discarding strategy for Jacks or Better and only following it to the tee can ensure you benefit from the high theoretical return NetEnt advertises for this variation.
-The strategy is based on the premise that each new hand is dealt out of a fresh deck containing 52 cards but the discards the player has decided to replace are not returned to the deck until the end of the round.
+Discarding decisions should be anything but arbitrary.
+There is a tried-and-tested discarding strategy for Jacks or Better, and only following it to a tee will ensure you benefit from the high theoretical return NetEnt advertises for this variation.
+The strategy is based on the premise that each new hand is dealt from a fresh deck containing 52 cards, but the discards the player chooses to replace are not returned to the deck until the end of the round.

-The correct strategy decisions for Jacks or Better Double Up, and video poker in general, are calculated based on the paytables, the probability of improving your initial card holding after the draw, and the overall maths of the game.
-The bet level is another factor that impacts players’ long-term return in Jacks or Better.
+The correct strategy decisions for Jacks or Better Double Up, and video poker in general, are calculated according to the paytables, the probability of improving your initial holding after the draw, and the overall maths of the game.
+Bet level is another factor that impacts players’ long-term return in Jacks or Better.

 #4 – Aces and Faces by Microgaming